robomakery/study_chibios_linux/README.md

 However, Debugging itself is not easy so that we may discuss in a following session.

 ## References

+To know more about programming with ChibiOS, visiting its official web-site and forum is recommended.

 [1] http://www.chibios.org/dokuwiki/doku.php
 [2] http://vedder.se/2015/01/vesc-open-source-esc/